gvwilson/thirdbit/src/fiction/in-heck/index.md

 He just looked like he'd been caught in a rainstorm.

-She would have told him that six months ago, but he'd changed since the bot attack.
+She would have told him that six months ago, but things had somehow grown awkward between them.
 It had taken him a long time for his ribs to heal.
 Once he was back on his feet he had started using the punching bag in Zeke Bear's barn and doing militia drills with an old pike.
-And while they still saw each other almost every day, her half-admitted hope that they would do more than play checkers and read the same books were still just hopes.
+While they still saw each other almost every day, her half-admitted hope that they would do more than play checkers and read the same books were still just hopes.